Friday, 24 May 2024

 The final positions.
 Philip had scored two of the kills, whilst I had one.
 Minh and Caesar helped with wounding beasts early on.
 The dogs did very little except annoy the prey.

 So a good hunt all round, although it was more frustrating than it looked.
-Everyone seemed to enjoy how the seemingly easy task gradually became more chaotic as action failures caused reaction amongst the beasts.
+Everyone seemed to enjoy how the seemingly easy task gradually became more chaotic as action failures caused reaction among the beasts.
 By the end we were beginning to doubt if we'd ever get the Diprotodon before a hunter was seriously injured or killed (which in this scenario would have counted as a failed hunt).
-They new players picked up the game fairly quickly as well.
+The new players picked up the game fairly quickly as well.

 Update: A couple of bonus photos courtesy of Ralph